-That take is that feedback says as much about us (the giver) as it does about the receiver.
-(Tweet that).
+Feedback says as much about us (the giver) as it does about the receiver.

 I say this often, and many times people look at me funny.
 After all, the feedback I give you is about something you did – your behavior or performance – and isn’t about me at all, right?

 Let’s say you have been promoted to lead people who do a job you used to do.
 When you give them feedback, it is nearly impossible for you not to see their performance through the prism of what you see as success.
 You got promoted for your expertise and ability to do tasks, and so you know how to do those tasks well.

 So well, in fact, that in your mind, there is a right way to do it . . . your way.

 As you review someone else’s performance, won’t you be considering how you would do it and what parts you view as most important?